VAndrJ/awesome-apple-bugs/Bugs/EntryMacroComputedProperty/README.md

 ## Problem

-Entry macro issue: generated variable `defaultValue` is computed property if variable type is explicitly specified.
+Entry macro issue: generated variable `defaultValue` is a computed property if the variable type is explicitly specified, but a stored property if the variable type is not specified explicitly.

 ## Environment